 - Next, check the sensor lenses and clean away dust and cobwebs as needed by using a paper towel or soft cloth.

 - Make sure that the sensors are accurately pointed at each other by eye-balling the path and adjusting, or redirecting if needed.
 Sensors may need slight adjustment even if the LED lights are illuminated on both sides.
 Sometimes the sensor may be just outside of the margin of error and will show a slight flicker that is not visible while standing.
-Adjustment can be made by loosening the butterfly nut, redirecting, and then re-tightening securely.
+An adjustment can be made by loosening the butterfly nut, redirecting, and then re-tightening securely.
 (SEE VIDEO)

 - Make sure that the vertical track is fastened tightly to the wall and is not wobbly.
-A loose track can also cause the sensors to vibrate or move slightly during operation of the door.
+A loose garage door track can also cause the sensors to vibrate or move slightly during operation of the door.

 - Corroded wiring, wires chewed by animals, poorly connected wires, or wires not connected into the head unit above, can also be a cause of the problem.